San Francisco General Needs Help Identifying Patient

-SAN FRANCISCO (CBS SF) — Zuckerberg San Francisco General Hospital requested help Thursday identifying a patient brought to the hospital last week.
+SAN FRANCISCO (CBS SF) — Zuckerberg San Francisco General Hospital is requesting the public’s help in identifying two men who were apparently assaulted and brought to the hospital this month.

+One man is about 5 feet 7 inches tall, weighs about 150 pounds and has brown hair and a beard, according to officials at the hospital.

+He has several tattoos on his face, neck, hands, chest and arms and was found at Fifth and Howard streets at about 10 p.m.
+Wednesday.

-The patient was discovered unconscious on Geary Boulevard in the early hours of Nov.
+A second patient was discovered unconscious on Geary Boulevard near 9th Ave. in the early hours of Nov.
 4, according to hospital officials.
-He was likely assaulted.

 The hospital described the mystery patient as male, approximately 6’ tall, weighing about 200 lbs, having blue/green eyes, dark brown hair and salt-and-pepper stubble.
 He also has several distinctive tattoos.

-Those who have information about the patient’s identity were asked to call 628-206-8063, or email Brent Andrew at brent.andrew@sfdph.org.
+Those who have information about either patient’s identity were asked to call the San Francisco Department of Public Health at 628-206-8063, or email Brent Andrew at brent.andrew@sfdph.org.

 You must log in to post a comment.